NahomAlemu/basic-express/README.md

 GET / - Displays a "Hello World" message.
 GET /about - Shows the "About page" message.
+GET /get - Receives query string data and logs it to the console.
+You can test this route by accessing `http://localhost:3000/get?param1=value1&param2=value2`, replacing `param1`, `param2`, `value1`, and `value2` with your own query parameters.
 Any other route will display a "404 - Not Found" message.

+### Testing Query String Functionality

+To test the query string functionality:
+1. Start the server as described above.
+2. Use a browser or a tool like Postman to send a GET request to `http://localhost:3000/get` with query parameters, such as `http://localhost:3000/get?name=John&age=30`.
+3. Check the server console to see the output of the query parameters.

 Screenshot of ESLint displaying its version